Safety & Equity at Sherman Lake YMCA

 The Sherman Lake YMCA Outdoor Center is an inclusive organization that welcomes all persons regardless of race, color, national origin, sex, sexual orientation, gender identity, religion, disability, height, weight, familial status, marital status, or ability to pay.
 Our Mission is: The Sherman Lake YMCA Outdoor Center puts honesty, caring, respect, and responsibility into practice through programs that build healthy spirit, mind, and body for all.

-The Sherman Lake YMCA Outdoor Center has strategies in place to strengthen our culture of inclusion.
+The Sherman Lake YMCA Outdoor Center has numerous intentional strategies in place to strengthen our culture of safety and equity for all.

 -